fsmosca/combat/README.md

                         or to not use random
                         --opening file="d:/chess/opening.epd" random=false
-  --round ROUND         number of games to play, twice if reverse is true --reverse             A flag when when set, changes start side, to play a position.
+  --round ROUND         number of games to play, twice if reverse is true --reverse             A flag to reverse start side.
   --parallel PARALLEL   Option to run game matches in parallel
                         example:
                         --parallel 1